 Down the block on the other side of the street, the family-owned Plant Shed Flowers has been located midway between Broadway and Amsterdam Avenue for over 30 years.
 It seems always to have been there.
 But in the 1960s, my mother bought long stemmed roses at a bargain price every Friday from a street vendor at the corner of Broadway and 86th Street.

 Many older West Siders remember The Riverside and Riviera Theatres topped by Japanese Gardens.
-Somehow my attention was not so much on these particular movie houses, but on a very small hosiery shop squeezed in between the two theaters.
+Somehow my attention was not so much on these particular movie houses, but on a very small hosiery shop squeezed in between them.
 Hard to imagine, but this was before pantyhose, and my high school friends and I went there to buy lace stockings.
 It was a sort of funky 60s look.

 On the other side of the street was the Senator Cafeteria.
-This was an out-of-the-depression to mid-century style restaurant where a ticket was dispensed at the door and punched according to the customers selections.
+This was an out-of-the-depression to mid-century style restaurant where a ticket was dispensed at the door and punched according to the customer selections.
 Although I liked the big baked apples in cherry syrup, this wasn’t my type of place.
 But my father did love it.
 After a lunch there we sometimes went bowling upstairs at Hess’ Pool Hall and Bowling Alley.

 I.B.
 Singer was very well known at The Senator and he based a number of short stories on the people he met there.
-A 1980s movie was made from his short story “Cafeteria.”
+A 1980s movie was made from his short story called “Cafeteria.”
 Just rounding the corner was the mysterious old IRT Substation, one of eight original substations that powered NYC’s early subways.
 It has long been unused.
 Now, it is set to be converted into a new apartment building.